Internet-of-People/iop-ts/packages/sdk/README.md

 ## AuthorityAPI

+Contains all interfaces, types and enums that are needed to communicate with an [Authority service](../authority-service/README.md).

+## InspectorAPI

-Contains all interfaces, types and enums that are needed to communicate with an Authority service.
+Contains all interfaces, types and enums that are needed to communicate with an [Inspector service](../inspector-service/README.md).

 ## IO